adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ```

 ### `config.shares.addRuleAt()` method
-This is a method that can be used in order to add an access rule to an existing share of the `shares` section of an instance of `ConfigGen`.
+This is a method that can be used in order to add one or more access rules to an existing share of the `shares` section of an instance of `ConfigGen`.

 The access rule is inserted at the specified index.